10play/10tap-editor/website/docs/examples/customCss.md

 const editor = useEditorBridge({
   ...,
   bridgeExtensions: [
+    // It is important to spread StarterKit BEFORE our extended plugin,
+    // as plugin duplicated will be ignored ...TenTapStartKit,
     CodeBridge.configureCSS(customCodeBlockCSS), // Custom codeblock css
-    // It is important to spread StarterKit AFTER our extended plugin,
-    // as plugin duplicated will be ignored ...TenTapStartKit,
   ],
 });
 ```